-This is not a self-paced class.
+• This is not a self-paced class.
+You can work ahead, but do not fall behind!
 You have assignments and due dates and must make regular and consistent progress on course work and assignments.
 Students that stop participating and fail to respond to instructor MOER communication will be withdrawn from the class.